 TGac editor: modify TGac D3.0 P195L8 as follows:

-During transmission, a PSDU (in the SU case) or multiple PSDUs (in the MU case) are processed (i.e., scrambled and coded) and appended to the PLCP preamble to create the PPDU.
+During transmission, a PSDU (in the SU case) or one or more PSDUs (in the MU case) are processed (i.e., scrambled and coded) and appended to the PLCP preamble to create the PPDU.
 At the receiver, the PLCP preamble

-is processed to aid in demodulation and delivery of the PSDU.
+is processed to aid in detection, demodulation, and delivery of the PSDU.

 Clause 22.3.9.1Comments: